Best Places to See Fall Colors and Foliage Near Jersey City![]()

 Ringwood State Park: Ringwood, NJ

-Located northwest of the Jersey City area, this state park is by the Ramapo Mountains and has 5,000 acres of trees to see the best fall colors around!
+Located northwest of the Jersey City, this state park is near the Ramapo Mountains and has 5,000 acres of trees to see the best fall colors around!
 There are also great places to canoe, walk, and much more.

 Cheesequake State Park: Old Bridge, NJ

-This state park has some great campgrounds and a variety of trees to explore to see the fall colors.
-In addition, there are five walking and hiking trails if you feel like getting more active, and have significant picnic areas to eat lunch on a crisp autumn day.
+This state park has great campgrounds, five walking and hiking trails, and a significant number of picnic areas to eat lunch on a crisp autumn day.
 So be sure to stop by this park, as it is one of the best places to see fall colors and foliage near Jersey City.

 High Point State Park: Sussex

-The lush forest surrounds Lake Marcia, making it one of the most scenic places in NJ, especially during the fall.
-Nothing is more relaxing and tranquil than sitting near calm waters – combined with reds, yellows, golds, and oranges, will be nothing short of breathtaking.
-High Point is one of the best places to see fall colors and foliage near Jersey City.
+The lush forest of High Point State Park surrounds Lake Marcia, making it one of the most scenic places in NJ, especially during the fall.
+Nothing is more tranquil than sitting near calm waters and enjoying the reds, yellows, golds, and oranges of the fall season.

 Palisades Interstate Park, Alpine

 This park is located along the Hudson River and has many cliffs studded with fall foliage.
-You can either walk or take bikes along the trails within the park, with many places to stop and look/take pictures of the vibrant fall colors.
-Check out this location for some of the best places to see fall colors and foliage near Jersey City.
+You can either walk or bike along the trails within the park, with many places to stop and look/take pictures of the vibrant fall colors.

 Speedwell Lake, Morristown

-Again, this is a spot that combines the best of fall colors and foliage with calming waters.
-It is a perfect spot for photographs of the colors and your family!
-It can be easily driven too, so if walking, hiking, and biking don’t appeal to the kids, you can also drive up to the most scenic point.
+This is a spot that combines the best of fall foliage and tranquil water.
+It is a perfect spot to take photographs of your family with breathtaking fall foliage as the backdrop!
+It can be easily driven to, so if walking, hiking, and biking do not appeal to the kids, you can also drive up to the most scenic point.

 Delaware Water Gap National Recreational Area

 There are many different places to explore the fall colors and foliage in the Delaware Water Gap.
 You can hike, walk trails, ride bikes, or drive winding roads to see the best fall colors for miles.
-It’s truly a special place to view the color-changing leaves.
-You don’t want to miss this area as it has some of the best places to see fall colors and foliage near Jersey City.
+It’s truly a special place to view the changing colors of autumn.

 Monksville Reservoir, Passaic County